 Our guide to prohormones gives a detailed breakdown of the actions of various products.
 Some of them convert to estrogen in some measure while others are hepatoxic (exert stress on the liver).
 All prohormones increase blood pressure and cardiac stress to some degree.
 Although these side effects may sound alarming, they are all things that can be combated with intelligent supplement use.

-Anti-estrogen supplements such as Erase Pro and Triazole can help to resolve any potential issues arising from the conversion of certain prohormones to estrogen.
+Anti-estrogen supplements such as Alchemy and Triazole can help to resolve any potential issues arising from the conversion of certain prohormones to estrogen.
 Although they are usually reserved for the post-cycle stage, it is wise to keep them on-side during your prohormone cycle just in case estrogenic side effects arise.

 By now, I'm sure you appreciate that there is more to maximising the benefits of a prohormone cycle than merely taking the products according to the label and hoping for the best.
 Although even a poor training, diet and supplementation protocol will still deliver some measure of results, the effectiveness of prohormone cycles can be increased greatly with the careful application of the knowledge presented here.
 With this information, you can gain more muscle mass and drive strength and performance increases whilst limiting side effects during your prohormone cycle.